 Atoms and molecules behave very differently at extreme temperatures and pressures.
-Although such extreme matter doesn’t exist naturally on the earth, it exists in abundance in the universe, especially in the deep interiors of planets and stars.
+Although such extreme matter doesn’t exist naturally on Earth, it exists in abundance in the universe, especially in the deep interiors of planets and stars.
 Understanding how atoms react under high-pressure conditions — a field known as high-energy-density physics (HEDP) — gives scientists valuable insights into the fields of planetary science, astrophysics, fusion energy, and national security.

 One important question in the field of HED science is how matter under high-pressure conditions might emit or absorb radiation in ways that are different from our traditional understanding.